 In the U.K., it appears that the Chinese government supported the creation of a Health Qìgong institute who trade-marked the generic term ‘health qigong’, which was already in use by local independent schools.

-The TCUGB, by contrast, aims to promote the practice of “Tai Chi Chuan and Qigong” within a loose frame-work of internal martial arts.
-‘Internal martial arts’, was defined by Sun Lùtáng over a century ago to include the kindred disciplines of Baguàzhâng and Xingyìquán to train in self-defense exercise for spiritual, mental and physical health.
+The TCUGB, by contrast, aims to promote the practice of “Tai Chi Chuan and Qigong” within a loose framework of internal martial arts.
+The term ‘Internal martial arts’ was defined by Sun Lùtáng over a century ago to include the kindred disciplines of Baguàzhâng and Xingyìquán to train in self-defense exercise for spiritual, mental, and physical health.
 The use of weapon or fan props can further enhance its exercise and aesthetic value in training and public performance.
 Within this synthesis, Taìjíquán and Qìgong are one.

 Taìjíquán as a martial art is not less concerned with health than ‘health qìgong’ (qigong for health).
-If anything its inherent dynamism and highly developed structure make it more, not less, relevant to health.
-It is likely to prove especially beneficial to metabolic health in the prevailing crisis of obesity, diabetes, cardio-vascular disease, atherosclerosis, fibromyalgia and cancer.
+If anything its inherent dynamism and highly developed structure makes it more, not less, relevant to health.
+It is likely to prove especially beneficial to metabolic health in the prevailing crisis of obesity, diabetes, cardiovascular disease, atherosclerosis, fibromyalgia, and cancer.
 Taìjí has the additional advantages of social interaction, counteracting loneliness and isolation, through two-person exercises and friendly competition.
-Its martial focus adds an intellectual dimension which increases adrenalin production, spatial awareness and balance.
+Its martial focus adds an intellectual dimension that increases adrenalin production, spatial awareness, and balance.
 All this has been my personal motivation and experience of over fifty years of daily practice (from 1968 at Tsim Sha Tsui park in Kowloon, Hong Kong).